algorithm-ninja/cotton/README.md

 # cotton
-Cotton is process sandbox written in Python
+Cotton is process sandbox written in C++